 - It has become an addiction.

-And because of the instant accessibility, we’re all addicted.
-Literally addicted like crack.
+And because of the instant accessibility, we’re all addicted, literally addicted like crack.

 I don’t see a huge difference between someone who is twitching on the street because they’re high off drugs, to someone who is caught at the traffic lights and can’t go 5 seconds without checking their phone.

-I strongly believe that in the next couple of decades, there will be internet rehab clinics, and more research will be conducted on how the internet has negatively impacted our lives.
+I firmly believe that in the next couple of decades, there will be internet rehab clinics, and more research will be conducted on how the internet has negatively impacted our lives.
 There’s already strong evidence that internet addiction will soon be classified as a mental illness.

 Eventually, there will be government intervention to reduce the excessive usage of internet consumption.
 That’s if we have the will-power to admit that there is a problem in the first place.

 But let’s prevent it from reaching that point.
 Let’s learn to take control of this addiction.
-For younger generations this is going to be extremely difficult.
+For younger generations, this is going to be extremely difficult.
 Heck, I’m Gen Y, and being vegan is child’s play compared to controlling my internet addiction.